 I also set a couple of variables in my pipeline to hold the relative paths to my database directories from the git root:

 Here’s the script.
 I added it to the root of my source control (and some of the code relies on that – I should tidy that up but it’s 11pm and I’m jetlagged so I’ll leave that as a task for the user) but if I was to implement this in a production environment (rather than my dev POC instance) I would stick this script in a “BuildScripts” directory etc and do whatever’s necessary to fix the relative paths to the database directories:

-- This script should probably be updated not just to check all the git hashes from the current build, but all the git commit hashes for every build since the last successful build.
+- (EDIT 2019-07-03 – This has now been added to the script above.)
+This script should probably be updated not just to check all the git hashes from the current build, but all the git commit hashes for every build since the last successful build.
 (If a database build fails I want to keep building it every time I run a build until the build passes again.
 Otherwise, if someone else commits changes to another database the build will probably run successfully, despite the fact one of the databases is broken.)
 You can see an example of how that might be achieved by examining the Get-CommitInfoFromGitRepo function in this script.

 - You might want to add additional manual overrides so that you can manually trigger a complete build with all databases or with a specific set of databases on demand.
 I would do this by creating various variables that are defaulted to false, but which could be turned on as needed for manual builds.
 Then those variables could override the default logic in the script to turn databases on or off as required.
 You might also like to run a full build on a nightly basis, just to double-check no broken cross-database dependencies were missed during the day when we optimised for speedy builds.